-Applicants should have three scholars under whom they have studied submit recommendation letters about their potential in literature, languages and general intellectual qualifications.
+- Applicants should have three scholars under whom they have studied submit recommendation letters about their potential in literature, languages and general intellectual qualifications.

 - The Graduate Record Exam (GRE) is required for applicants whose native language is English or for those have a bachelor’s degree or higher (regardless of the subject) from a university where instruction is in English.
 Applicants should take the exams no later than October or November.
 We will accept scores from exams taken within the past five years.
 For further information about exams, please contact Educational Testing Service at (609)-771-7670 or visit www.ets.org.
 You should instruct ETS to send a hard-copy of your scores to the Department.
 The GRE school code is 4837; the department code is 2606.
 Please note: no application, whether foreign or domestic, can be reviewed until scores from the required examinations have been received.
 We recommend that the exams be taken well in advance of the application deadline.
 There is no minimum acceptable GRE score; however, we highly recommend that you take this test seriously.

 - International applicants must complete and return the Confidential Financial Statement.

-- Applicants must submit one official record (transcript) from each academic institution attended.
+- Applicants must submit transcripts from each academic institution attended.
 Unofficial copies of transcripts can be uploaded as part of your application, but we will require official transcripts for applicants who are admitted and submit a Statement of Intent to Register (SIR).
 These must bear the actual signature of the Registrar and the seal of the issuing institution.

 - Applicants must submit a writing sample of 15-20 pages in the field they wish to pursue.